Channi speaks to Sidhu, says let's sit and talk | Politics

 ''If you (Sidhu) feel there is anything wrong, you can point it out,'' he said.

-When asked what was Sidhu's response, Channi said Sidhu told him that he would sit and talk, and would give him time for a meeting.
+When asked what was Sidhu's response, Channi said the leader told him that he would sit and talk, and would give him time for a meeting.

+To a question, Channi said Pargat Singh and some other leaders went to meet Sidhu.

 ''A special team will be appointed.
-Therefore, there should not be any doubt on me by the people.
+Therefore, there should not be any doubt on me.
 Everything will be transparent,'' he further said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)